laythamra28/P2P-Chat-System/README.md

 ## Databases
 We use a SQL database with a Users table to store users username and their IP address.
 We also use a Messages table to store the message itself, the sender, reciver and the sent status.
 We use a boolean sent status variable to record whether the message was actually sent.
-This is because our P2P chat system supports
+This is because our P2P chat system supports sending messages while offline.

 Screenshot showing the user Database: